 In May, the U.S. Department of Education issued guidelines instructing schools nationwide that they are expected to allow transgender students to use bathrooms and other facilities that align with their gender identity.

-The backlash was immediate, igniting potty wars in Georgia joined 12 other states as they sued the federal government, calling the new guidelines “federal overreach.”
+The backlash was immediate, igniting potty wars in Georgia as the state joined 12 others in suing the federal government, calling the new guidelines “federal overreach.”
 School districts around the state have made sure to let transgender students know they will be not be accommodated.

 In Fannin County parents took over the public comment portion of a school board meeting, spending more than three hours on anti-LGBT tirades, decrying the introduction of “the homosexual agenda,” and calling transgender people “perverts,” and saying “it’s a delusion.”